rcaught/datasette-updated/README.md

 ```
 ## Usage

-You can have a different last updated per table, database or Datasette instance.
-If you don't define at any level, values will fall back in that order.
+You can have a different updated per table, database or Datasette instance.
+If undefined at any level, values will fall back in that order.

-If you only have known static values, you can define them in the metadata:
+If you have known static values, you can define them in your base `metadata.(json|yml)``:
 ```json
 {
   "plugins": {